 This section collects information about where the data will be kept long term, and from where it will be available.

 This refers to where you will archive your dataset.
-If your data are deposited with an external repository / archive, or you plan to do so, select 'Change publisher' and provide the repository name.
+If you have deposited with an external repository / archive, select 'Change publisher' and provide the repository name.

 Digital Object Identifer (DOI)

 If your dataset is so sensitive that a record describing it cannot be made public, it cannot be assigned a DOI.

 If your dataset is non-digital or held offline, add details here of where the data are stored, on what medium, and who has access.

 Insert the current year.
 Ignore the next section labelled 'Do not use'.